nanderson815/atlanta-triathlon-club/src/pages/atc-coaches/index.md

       century ride in Tahoe, CA. Krista also enjoys CrossFit and incorporates CrossFit Endurance into her training.
     image: /img/1383827_10152344297148378_855082378_n.jpeg
-  - name: Beverly McLeod Iseghohi, JD Swim Coach
-    about: >-
-      *Coach Bev is certified as a USA Triathlon Level 1 Triathlon Coach, a USA Triathlon Official (LTO Level 1), and a USMS Levels 1 and 2 Swim Coach.
-As founder of S-BR4-Life, a triathlon and swim training program with a research agenda, Coach Bev leads a team of coaches training short and mid-distance swimmers and triathletes.
-She conceived of and facilitated a collaboration with research scientists from Morehouse School of Medicine Community Health and Preventive Medicine and the University of Minnesota to develop a research-action agenda focused on community-centered physical activity promotion approaches for African American women.*

-      *Coach Bev has taught swim lessons to students from beginners to competitors and from young to mature at local swimming pools in Georgia.
-As a competitor, Coach Bev has participated in short, mid-distance, and long-distance races and achieved podium finishes as a runner, swimmer, and triathlete in the United States and in South Africa.
-In 2013, she was invited to participate in the USA Triathlon National Championships.*

-      *Coach Bev’s education and training credentials include a Juris Doctor degree, a Bachelor of Arts degree in English, and swim coaching, instruction, and officiating certifications/licenses.*
-    image: /img/unknown.jpeg
   - name: |-
       Chris Janke
       Swim Coach